-Unless otherwise prohibited by the aircraft System Program Office, operations on crushed stone repairs without FOD covers are approved for C-17, C-5, C-130, KC-10, and KC-135 operations provided that the following conditions are met:
+\1\ Unless otherwise prohibited by the aircraft System Program Office, operations on crushed stone repairs without FOD covers are approved for C-17, C-5, C-130, and KC-10 operations, provided the following conditions are met: /1/

-- Backfill must meet or exceed minimum CBR requirement, and - For jet aircraft, repair backfill must not exceed 3/4 in. maximum particle size in the top 6 in. of the repair.
+- Backfill must meet or exceed minimum CBR requirement; and - For jet aircraft, repair backfill must not exceed 0.75 in.
+(19 mm) maximum particle size in the top 6 in.
+(150 mm) of the repair.